aslamhus/DB/README.md

 #### Select with conditions

-In this example we select everything from the table 'users' where a the username has a value of $username.
+In this example we select everything from the table 'users' where a the username has a value of the variable $username.

 ```php
 $username = 'bob sacamano';